A Day Without Rain

-A Day Without Rain is the fifth studio album by the Irish singer-songwriter Enya, released on 20 November 2000 by WEA.
-Following a promotional tour in support of her compilation album Paint the Sky with Stars (1997), Enya took a short break before she resumed writing and recording a new album in 1998 with her usual recording partners, producer and arranger Nicky Ryan and his wife, lyricist Roma Ryan.
-In a musical departure from her previous albums, Enya incorporates a string section on the record.
+A Day Without Rain is the fifth studio album by Irish singer-songwriter and musician Enya, released on 20 November 2000 by WEA in Europe and on 21 November 2000 by Reprise Records in the US.
+Following a promotional tour in support of her compilation albums Paint the Sky with Stars and A Box of Dreams in late 1997, Enya started work on a new studio album in mid-1998 with her longtime recording partners, producer and arranger Nicky Ryan and his wife, lyricist Roma Ryan.
+In a musical departure from her keyboard-oriented sound, Enya incorporates a string section in her songs.

 A Day Without Rain received mixed reviews from critics; some felt it too derivative of Enya's previous albums whilst others complimented the minimal use of overdubbing that her sound had become known for.
 It was a commercial success peaking at No. 6 in the United Kingdom and initially, No. 17 on the Billboard 200 in the United States.
 Following the 11 September 2001 attacks, sales of the album and its lead single, "Only Time", skyrocketed after it was used by several radio and television networks in their coverage and aftermath of the attacks.
 As a result, "Only Time" climbed to No. 10 on the Billboard Hot 100 singles chart and A Day Without Rain reached a new peak on the Billboard 200 at No. 2.
-It became the fifth highest selling album of 2001 in the United States, and the best selling new age album in history with an estimated 16 million copies sold worldwide.
-It remains Enya's highest selling album of her career.
-To promote the album, Enya made several interviews and televised performances, including the 2001 World Music Awards.
+It became the fifth highest selling album of 2001 in the United States.
+To date, it remains Enya's best-selling album in the United States, selling over 7 million copies.

+A Day Without Rain is the best selling new age album in history as well as Enya's best selling album worldwide, with an estimated 16 million copies sold worldwide.
+Enya supported it with a promotional tour which included live televised performances.
 In 2002, the album won Enya her third Grammy Award for Best New Age Album.

-Recording and music

-Following a promotional tour in support of her compilation album Paint the Sky with Stars (1997), Enya took a short break before she resumed writing and recording a new studio album in 1998 with her usual recording partners, lyricist Roma Ryan and producer and arranger Nicky Ryan.
-Recording took place at Aigle Studio in the Ryans' home in Killiney, County Dublin.
-Enya felt the need to work at a more leisurely pace for A Day Without Rain than working on her previous studio album, The Memory of Trees (1995), making a conscious effort to record for five days a week instead of seven, and take the weekends off.
-The reduction in her work schedule made her feel happier as a result.